QMCSoftware/QMCSoftware/README.md

 where $X \sim \mathcal{N}(\boldsymbol{0},\boldsymbol{I}/2)$.

-We may choose a Sobol' discrete distribution with a corresponding Sobol' cubature stopping criterion to preform quasi-Monte Carlo integration.
+We may choose a Sobol' discrete distribution with a corresponding Sobol' cubature stopping criterion to perform quasi-Monte Carlo integration.

 ```python
 import qmcpy as qp